Black Hills Corporation: Components

-The company is the electric utility for 64,200 customers between Rapid City, South Dakota and New Castle, Wyoming as well as southeastern Montana via its Black Hills Power subsidiary.
+The company is the electric utility for 64,200 customers between Rapid City, South Dakota and Newcastle, Wyoming as well as southeastern Montana via its Black Hills Power subsidiary.
 Its Cheyenne Light, Fuel & Power Company subsidiary serves another 80,000 in Cheyenne, Wyoming and southeastern Wyoming.
 Via its Black Hills Energy component it has 1,000 Megawatts of generating capacity in Colorado, Nevada, Wyoming and California including two plants serving Las Vegas, Nevada.
 The company's bigger component is its wholesale energy wing.

 The centerpiece of the operation is the Wyodak Mine near Gillette, Wyoming in the Powder River Basin, which is the oldest operating surface mine for coal in the United States.
 The mine has permitted reserves of 286 million tons.
-In addition it claims 169 Gcuft in oil and gas reserves(76% of which is natural gas) principally in New Mexico, Colorado and Wyoming.
+In addition it claims 169 Gcuft in oil and gas reserves (76% of which is natural gas) principally in New Mexico, Colorado and Wyoming.